 the General Okrug Belarus as part of the Reichscommissariat Ostland;

-the Rear Region of the Centre Army Group; and
+the Rear Region of the Center Army Group; and

 the Okrug Bialystok as part of the Province East Prussia.